Contrast-Security-OSS/docs/content/installation/net/install/Installer-CommandLine-Options.md

 ### Silent Installation

 The .NET agent installer supports standard silent installation options.
-These options tell the installer to run silently and unattended, which means that the installer don't require your interaction and don't present the installer's UI.
+These options tell the installer to run silently and unattended, which means that the installer won't prompt for your interaction and will not present the installer UI.

 - Install: `ContrastSetup.exe -s -norestart`

 ### Uninstalling and Repairing

 The .NET agent installation can be uninstall or repaired using standard Windows features (e.g. the Programs and Features Control Panel, Powershell, etc.).
-However, it may be desirable to use the .NET agent installer to perform these actions instead.
+However, it may be desirable to use the .NET agent installer to perform these actions instead, for example, in automated scripting scenarios.

 **Attended:**
 - Uninstall: `ContrastSetup.exe -uninstall`